willyg302/Food-Finders/README.md

 # Food Finders

-App for Human-Computer Interaction (HCI) class.
+A demo app for Human-Computer Interaction (HCI) class.
+You can visit a live version [here](http://foodfinders.meteor.com/).

 ## Running